lukes/herald/README.md

 [Growl](http://growl.info/) is a notification system for Mac OS X.

-To use Growl, enable "Listen for incoming notifications" and "Allow remote application registration" on the [Network tab](http://growl.info/documentation/exploring-preferences.php) of the Growl Preference Panel, and pass Herald `action :growl`:
+To use Growl, enable "Listen for incoming notifications" and "Allow remote application registration" on the [Network tab](http://growl.info/documentation/exploring-preferences.php) of the Growl Preference Panel, and pass Herald `action :growl`

     Herald.watch_twitter do
       _for "nz", "#election"